Bryan-Jenks-Home-Lab/watchr/READMEold.md

 ## Roadmap

-- P1 Need to get OAuth 2.0 setup for security on these API's
+- P1 Need to get OAuth 2.0 setup for security on these APIs